learnable-content/React-the-ES6-Way/readme.md

 This is just a simple function that updates the `state` of our component to reflect the new value of the `textarea`.
-We'll explore event handlers and changing state in more depth in Lesson 4, but for now you can quickly see how React handles changes in component state and updates the DOM automagically.
+We'll explore event handlers and changing state in more depth in the next lesson, but for now you can quickly see how React handles changes in component state and updates the DOM automagically.

 ## Next lesson...